kwaimind/tinyplural/README.md

 The library is available as an npm package.
 To install the package run:

 ```
-npm install makesuffix --save
+npm install tinyplural --save
 # or with yarn
-yarn add makesuffix
+yarn add tinyplural
 ```

 Want to get involved!
 Read our [Contributors' Guide](./CONTRIBUTING.md) for details.

 Found a bug or a rule that doesn't work?
-Open a [bug report ticket](https://github.com/kwaimind/makeSuffix/issues/new/choose).
+Open a [bug report ticket](https://github.com/kwaimind/tinyplural/issues/new/choose).

 Got a feature to add?
 Fork the repo, add your changes, and make a pull request.

 ### Info

 Say you need to present a promocode that ends in a number of days.
-Using makeSuffix, you can just give the singular noun and the value and it will return the correct plural version.
+Using tinyplural, you can just give the singular noun and the value and it will return the correct plural version.

 | Noun  | Plural |
 | ----- | ------ |